 I am not a professional sex or relationship expert, but rather an open-hearted disciple, student, listener and voyeur.
-While I'm certain that relational intelligence should be more of a conscious practice of daily life, I am still as confused as anyone by the chaotic unfolding of love.
+While I'm certain that relational intelligence should be more of a conscious practice of daily life, I am still as confused as anyone by the chaotic unfolding of love of every kind.
 I'm working through that with The Crush Letter, by sharing the best of what I find and we create together.
-I am grateful for all of you who have joined.
+I am grateful that joined us.

-The Crush Letter is a free weekly newsletter on everything friendship, love, sex and marriage in midlife.
+The Crush Letter is a free weekly newsletter on everything friendship, love, sex and marriage starting in midlife.
 If The Crush Letter were live, we'd be at a cabaret.
 I’d be ushering onstage a titillating and oscillating roster of diverse performers - eye-opening, poignant, underground(ish), hopefully funny.
 I'd invite you to come to the cabaret.
 Take your seat.
-Behold the carnival of love in all its prosaic ordanariness and poetic glory.
+Behold the carnival of love in all its prosaic ordinariness and poetic glory.
 My hope is that the show will usher in a life with more, better love in it.
-That may require a shift in our understanding of what love in midlife is.
+Of course, that may require a shift in our understanding of what love at this stage is.
 If the show is really on fire, you'll nudge a little closer to whomever you’ve come with.
 Or if you're here solo, perhaps closer to somebody new?
 Or not.
 After all, life is a cabaret!

 The Crush Letter